 Gipsy Patch Lane

-Early preparatory work is starting on Gipsy Patch Lane from Monday 25 February 2019 to divert underground utilities and undertake surveys in preparation for the main construction work.
+Early preparatory work started on Gipsy Patch Lane in February to divert underground utilities and undertake surveys in preparation for the main construction work.
 This preliminary work will be carried out by BT.
 It is not expected to cause any disruption to the supply of BT services or to road users, however, some foot/cycle paths may be affected.
 If any other utility or survey work is required during this period which does require traffic management, we will let you know in advance.

-The next phase of BT’s preparatory work will require a closure of Gipsy Patch Lane at the railway bridge for approximately four weeks during June.
-The road will be closed to all highway users, including pedestrians and cyclists, from Monday 3 June.
+The next phase of BT’s preparatory work will require a closure of Gipsy Patch Lane to all vehicles at the railway bridge for approximately four weeks during June.
+A route under the bridge will be maintained for pedestrians and dismounted cyclists during the closure.
 Access to properties and side roads along Gipsy Patch Lane will be maintained and no disruption to the supply of utilities is expected.
 Dates of the full closure will be clearly signposted to give adequate notice.
 A signed diversion route will be in place during this time.